 Spring has landed and the Northern Hemisphere is hotting up, fast.
 Many regions are entering their high season, with prices and crowds on the rise.
 But the best warm places to visit in March include plenty of crowd-free sun too.

 Across the world, beach resorts are dusting off the loungers and firing up the cocktail blenders.
 Many of the world’s great cities are waking from their winter slumber.
 Anticipation rises with the temperatures, so expect an uptick in competition for the best stays, and book early.
-Here’s where’s hot in March.
+Here’s where it’s hot in March.

-Warm places to visit in March
+Warm places to visit in March.

 Filter below by price or temperature to find the best warm destination for you based on KAYAK data, or keep reading for more info on the best hot spots this month.

-Best warm places to visit in March in the US
+Best warm places to visit in March in the US.

 Spring brings with it the welcome return of warmer temperatures to much of the US.
 On the mainland, Florida is the go-to warm place to visit in March, while Hawai‘i is as reliably sun-soaked as ever.

-1. Kailua-Kona, Island of Hawai‘i
+1. Kailua-Kona, Island of Hawai‘i.

 - Average temperature: 72°F

-The Big Island is the most geologically diverse and jaw-dropping of the Hawai‘ian archipelago.
+The Big Island is the most geologically diverse and jaw-dropping of the Hawaiian archipelago.
 And the town of Kailua-Kona is one of the warmest places to visit in March in the US.

 The star of the show is undoubtedly Hawai‘i Volcanoes National Park and its two active volcanoes.
 At its center, enormous but passive Mauna Loa dominates.
 Far below, Kīlauea, with its vast steaming double crater that’s been coughing up lava continuously for 25 years.
 If it’s too hot to hike, drive around the rim of Kīlauea crater.
 Follow the road as it descends to the sea and you’ll pass the spectacular Chain of Craters.